Bill Gates Is First Guest Editor In Time Magazine's 94-Year History - Slashdot

 Sun, OTOH has behaved disgracefully, and all I can say in their defence is they wer

-Re:By all means, give back (Score:4, Interesting)
+Re:By all means, give back (Score:5, Interesting)

 Companies like Sun and DEC deserved to be crushed.